spacetimeengineer/mupy/README.md

     - General purpose utility for many research and development needs.

-### What are the goals of mupy
-mupy looks to solve problems, not assert compliance to it's users so consider that it exists in the form as a well organized implementation (through multiple iterations of rewrite) of a script vault which is contained with functions that handle some specific use-case problem set. mupy in its current form is in it's infancy and littered with limitations which are hard to overcome without a community.
-In its current form it is tailored to 3D printers due to the

-- Minimize development & manufacturing time

-- Minimize development & manufacturing cost

-- Minimize development & manufacturing risk

-- Minimize development & manufacturing energy

-- Maximize development & manufacturing output

-- Maximize development & manufacturing value

-- Maximize development & manufacturing predictability

-- Maximize development & manufacturing potential

 # Installation

 If you are a 3D printer enthusiast, wood worker, developer, artist, inventor, entrepreneur looking for an internal utility to manage your projects then mupy is for you.